 Marshall Wace prepares for Brexit with Dublin expansion

-Hedge fund’s co-founder backed UK’s exit from EU and gave £100,000 to Leave campaign
+Hedge fund co-founder backed UK exit from EU and gave £100,000 to Leave campaign

-UK fund managers are looking to Dublin for a post-Brexit EU hub.
-Photograph: Bryan O’Brien / THE IRISH TIMES
+The IFSC in Dublin.
+Marshall Wace has become the latest investment group to activate its Brexit contingency plan after receiving licences to run management companies in the Republic.

-Marshall Wace, one of the UK’s biggest hedge funds and chaired by Brexit-supporting Paul Marshall, has bulked up its Dublin operation as a protective measure against the UK leaving the EU.
+Marshall Wace, one of the UK’s biggest hedge funds and chaired by Brexit-supporting Paul Marshall, has bulked up its Dublin operation as a protective measure against the UK leaving the European Union.

 Emma Rachmaninov, a partner at law firm Freshfields Bruckhaus Deringer, said many UK investment businesses were setting up management companies in Ireland and Luxembourg.